$80,000 grant to support "Skills Work!® For Aboriginal Youth" program

-The grant supports two Aboriginal liaison officers, one in London and one in Sault Ste.
-Marie, who travel across the province to promote careers in skilled trades and in technologies.
+Aboriginal communities have been identified as the fastest-growing future workforce in Ontario, and the Union Gas grant supports two Aboriginal liaison officers, one in London and one in Sault Ste.
+Marie, who travel across the province to promote careers in skilled trades and technologies.

-"This program has long-term benefits for Aboriginal communities and for the province's economy, as skilled trades are necessary for Ontario companies to remain current and competitive," said Shannon.
-"At Union Gas, we're honoured to be again partnered with Skills Canada - Ontario, an organization that we've been involved with for over a decade."
+"This program has long-term benefits for Aboriginal communities and for the province's economy, as skilled trades are necessary for Ontario companies to remain current and competitive," said Mel Ydreos, vice-president of government and Aboriginal affairs at Union Gas.
+"At Union Gas, we're honoured to be again partnered with Skills Canada - Ontario, an organization that we've be involved with for the past 10 years."

-Skills Canada - Ontario, which facilitates the Ontario Technological Skills Competition, is a not‐for‐profit organization with a mandate to promote careers in the skilled trades and in technologies as viable, first‐choice career options for young people in Ontario.
+Skills Canada - Ontario, which runs the competition, is a not‐for‐profit organization with a mandate to promote careers in the skilled trades and technologies as viable, first‐choice career options for young people in Ontario.

 Union Gas supports the economic development of Aboriginal people through a number of scholarships and skills development programs, and sponsorship of leadership development programs.